nguyentp/mlexplain/README.md

 To better understand the topic, I suggest you should give the book a try.

-# What is Interpretability of a Machine Learning
+## What is Interpretability of a Machine Learning

 Interpretability measures *how easy* for human to understand why model makes a certain prediction. *How easy* is not a quantity.
 That why it is hard to make a metric to measure the Intepretablity of a model.
 In practice, we seperate model into 2 types: Glassbox and Blackbox.
 Glassbox is easier to understand than Blackbox.
+Hence, it tends to easier to explain.
 Take a look at some Glassbox and Blackbox model below:

 - Glassbox model: Linear Regression, Logistic Regression, Decision Tree, etc.
 - Blackbox model: Random Forest, Gradient Boosting, Neural Network, Stacking model, etc.

 We can see that it is so easy to understand the prediction of Linear Regression, for example: $$ prediction = bias + weight_1 * feature_1 + weight_2 * feature_2 + ... $$.
 Value of weights or values of features can give us a lot of hints to understand final prediction.
 In contrast, to understand prediction of a Random Forest model, we need to track all predictions of all Tree models in Random Forest then combine all predictions into finally single prediction.
 If a specific feature is used in 2 different trees of a Random Forest model, understand how that feature affect final prediction is really hard.

-In general, Predictive power and Intepretability are Negatively correlated.
+In general, Predictive power and Intepretability are kind of trade off.

-# Why Interpretability
+## Why Interpretability

 - In general, human being is curious and needs to learn about the world.
 When a model made a wrong prediction, we want to know: Why did it make this decision?
 Or when a model makes a correct prediction, we then keep asking: Why did it make this prediction?
 In both case, we all want to know which factors model used to calculate prediction.
 Hopefully, we can find out some unexpected behavior of model.
 If the person who are asking these question is our customers, they have the right to ask, we better to prepare some answers.